 The School Board prohibits all forms of bullying and cyber bullying behavior on school property, in school vehicles, at school-sponsored events, or during travel to and from school.
 Any violation of this policy shall be considered an infraction of the Student Code of Conduct, with discipline implemented accordingly.
-All bullying behavior that is a violation of the PA Crimes Code will be reported to law enforcement.
+All bullying behavior that violates the PA Crimes Code will be reported to law enforcement.